maikeh7/Surrogate_Assisted_GLM/GLM/README.md

 ## Generating GLM forecasts
-Reference dates for forecasts can be adjusted within main_functions.R.
+Reference dates for forecasts for reference dates of interest is done with main_functions.R.
 Note that generating forecasts for many reference dates in one run take take up to a few days.
+All code involving GLM was run on a Linux machine.
+Instructions for installing the GLM R package (GLM3R) may be found here: https://github.com/GLEON/GLM3r (follow instructions for Linux).